-We are required to provide an annual risk management plan to Treasury each year we remain in conservatorship.
-Each plan is required to set out our strategy for reducing our risk profile, describe the actions we will take to reduce the financial and operational risk associated with each of our business segments, and include an assessment of our performance against the planned actions described in the prior year's plan.
-We submitted our most recent annual risk management plan to Treasury in December 2017.
+Annual Risk Management Plan Covenant.
+Each year we remain in conservatorship we are required to provide Treasury a risk management plan that sets out our strategy for reducing our risk profile, describes the actions we will take to reduce the financial and operational risk associated with each of our business segments, and includes an assessment of our performance against the planned actions described in the prior year's plan.
+We submitted our most recent annual risk management plan to Treasury in December 2018.